owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Eventually, a third article will show how to use managed services to transform products into commodities[^1].

 [^1]: Chapter 7 of Simon Wardley's book ([Finding a new purpose](https://medium.com/wardleymaps/finding-a-new-purpose-8c60c9484d3b)) gives more explanation of the evolution of a product to a commodity.

+The article' structured is:

+- Understanding the notion of coupling applied to IT;
+- Understanding coupling inside the code of an application and the importance of managing it;
+- Understanding coupling inside a system (a composition of software) to see the strength and weakness of the event architecture pattern;

+Hopefully, at the end of the article, I have all the tools mandatory tools to answer those questions: is Caesar right: _divide and rule_?
+Monolith or microservices? (spoiler it depends)

 ## What is _coupling_?